shilpagopi/CodePrep/Algo/Shortest Path in Graphs.md

        # Initialize the values of all nodes with infinity
        distances = {node: float("inf") for node in self.graph}  # This will contain final distances.
 This is also used as intermediate comparison of distances (bets so far) to avoid pushign redundant edges to heap.
-Hence, this cannot be used as visited set. distances[source] = 0  # Set the source value to 0
+Hence, this cannot be used as visited set. distances[source] = 0  # Set the source value to 0 predecessors = {node: None for node in self.graph} # Initialize the predecessors dictionary to track the path

        # Initialize a priority queue
        pq = [(0, source)]